 Here is why organisations choose Sapphire’s OSINT services to gather and analyse relevant information to reduce security risks:

 Informed: Get a clear picture of what your human attack surface looks like as a threat actor for better visibility of human risk, as well as screening recruits and conducting due diligence.

 Insightful: Run simulated attacks on individuals within your organisation to prepare target functions, such as finance, for real-world attacks.

 Pragmatic: Foster a culture of security by combining simulated attacks with security awareness training.

-Open Source Intelligence, OSINT, refers to the practice of gathering publicly available or published information on a target.
+Open Source refers to information available for public consumption, whereas Open Source Intelligence, OSINT, refers to the practice of gathering publicly available or published information on a target.
 It is often used by an attacker when developing the reconnaissance phase of their targeting.

 A dedicated threat actor can collect the following information types on employees and companies:

 Finding the relevant information takes a significant amount of time and understanding of sources, especially if analysing a big group of people, such as a finance team at a large organisation.
 It is also often deemed outside of responsibilities by front line security teams, who do not have the necessary skills.

 OSINT (open-source intelligence) techniques are crucial for offering knowledge for threat intelligence analysts, private investigators, or any senior security consultant to succeed in their field.
 Operating an OSINT scan can produce hundreds of thousands of results, mostly when external and internal assets are involved.
 Moreover, these OSINT tools are ideal because they allow users to automate data collection, organise, analyse IP addresses, and find links between all individual information pieces.